Polanski faces calls for boycott of new film after fresh rape claim

 - Anti-Semitism warning -

-With calls for a boycott growing on social media under the hashtag #BoycottPolanski, memes are also being shared of the film's poster changing its French title from "J'accuse" to "J'abuse" (I abuse).
+With calls for a boycott growing on social media, memes are also being shared of the film's poster changing its French title from "J'accuse" to "J'abuse" (I abuse).

-But Polanski won support Wednesday from veteran French director Nadine Trintignant, whose daughter Marie was killed by her pop star boyfriend, Bertrand Cantat, in 2003.
+But Polanski won backing Wednesday from veteran French director Nadine Trintignant, whose daugther Marie was killed by her pop star boyfriend, Bertrand Cantat, in 2003.

-"I find it very worrying that he is being attacked at this moment, with anti-Semitism rising in Europe," she told French television news channel BFMTV.
+"I find it very worrying that he is being attacked at this moment, with anti-Semitism rising in Europe," she told BFMTV.

 She was "more inclined to believe him than a woman who has taken 44 years to think about denouncing him," she added, referring to Monnier.